Georgia Wareham

-Georgia Lee Wareham (born 26 May 1999) is an Australian cricketer who plays for the national cricket team as a leg spin bowler.
+Georgia Wareham (born 26 May 1999) is an Australian cricketer who plays for the national cricket team as a leg spin bowler.
 At the domestic level, she plays for Victoria and the Melbourne Renegades.
-In April 2018, she played six matches on an Under 19 tour of South Africa, taking a total of nine wickets including 4–17 in a 50-over match against the Emerging South Africa team.
+In April 2018, she played six matches on an Under-19 tour of South Africa, taking a total of nine wickets including 4/17 in a 50-over match against the Emerging South Africa team.